Railroads are critical to the nation’s food security because they transport the feed for livestock as well as the food

 Refrigeration cars (also known as “reefers”) allow the transportation of perishable food products.
 Refrigeration technology has continued to evolve and cryogenic refrigeration equipment is now common.
-In recent years, rail service and operations improvements have allowed railroads to expand their market share of perishable goods.
 For example, railroads have introduced state-of-the-art technologies into refrigerated cars, allowing cold food processors and distribution warehouses the ability to reduce emissions while maintaining efficiency.

 Railroads also carry non-perishable food items, such as corn syrup, flour, pasta and canned goods.
 Approximately 258,000 loaves of bread can be made from a single railcar of flour.
 Each year, railroads carry tens of thousands of carloads of flour that end up in bakeries all across the country.

 But railroads don’t just carry food products destined for human consumption.
 Each year, railroads transport several hundred thousand carloads of soybean meal, distiller’s dried grains and other types of animal feed and pet food — they even carry birdseed.